a1906525/Big-Data_a1906525/README.md

 This drive contains the following two datasets:

-(Uploaded on 24/07 for Part C)
+(Uploaded on 24/07 and after for Part C)

 1. **crime_train_final.csv**
    The fully cleaned and transformed train data.
 2. **crime_test_cleaned.csv**
    The fully cleaned test data (only 2025).
+3.

 ---